Shane Douglas: The Revolution and New Blood (1999–2000)

-The Return of The Franchise and United States Champion (2000–2001)
+Return of The Franchise and United States Champion (2000–2001)

 At Bash at the Beach, Douglas defeated his former tag team partner Buff Bagwell, by debuting his new finishing move called Franchiser and with assistance by Torrie Wilson, who turned on Bagwell.
 With Wilson as his manager, Douglas began using his ECW nickname "The Franchise" and began using "Cut the damn music!" catchphrase during his entrance to the ring and then delivered a promo on the microphone.
 Douglas participated in a tournament for the vacated United States Heavyweight Championship on the July 18 episode of Monday Nitro, where he defeated Billy Kidman in the quarter-finals but lost to eventual winner Lance Storm in the semi-finals.

-Douglas would begin a rivalry with Kidman, which resulted in a loss for Douglas in a Strap match at the New Blood Rising pay-per-view.
+Douglas would begin a rivalry with Kidman, who had previously been aligned with Torrie Wilson.
+During this rivalry, Kidman notably displayed footage of a supposed sex tape between Douglas and Wilson, in which Douglas suffered erectile dysfunction.
+This led to a "Viagra on a Pole" match, which Douglas won.
+At the New Blood Rising pay-per-view, Kidman defeated Douglas in a Strap match.
 However, Douglas and Torrie Wilson defeated Kidman and Madusa in a scaffold match at Fall Brawl.

 In the fall of 2000, Douglas became allied with the Natural Born Thrillers, during which he helped their leader Mike Sanders win a kickboxing match against Ernest Miller at Halloween Havoc, which lead to Douglas facing Miller in a match at Mayhem, which Miller won.
 Douglas would then enter a rivalry with Misfits in Action leader General Rection over Rection's United States Heavyweight Championship.
 He faced Rection for the title at Starrcade, but lost by disqualification after Chavo Guerrero Jr. informed the referee that Douglas was trying to use a chain to hit Rection.
 In 2001, Douglas defeated Rection in a first blood chain match to capture the title at the Sin pay-per-view.
 Douglas dropped the belt to Rick Steiner on the February 5 episode of Nitro.
 This was Douglas' last WCW match in the company and he sat out the rest of his WCW contract until it was purchased by the WWF on March 23, 2001.
 After WCW closed down, Douglas refused to return to the WWF because of paternity leave due to his wife's pregnancy.